 In Germany, it is called Vorranprüfung.
 Consequently, people from the EU don’t need to undergo such approval, and they also don’t need a visa.

-The educational programs are all medical professions including nurses, educators, speech therapists, physical therapists as well as machine operators, technical assistants for computer science, and others.
+The educational programs are all medical professions, including nurses, educators, speech therapists, physical therapists as well as machine operators, technical assistants for computer science, and others.

 Read more about Ausbildung structure in Germany.

-There is also an exception for graduates of German schools abroad, who wish to complete an Ausbildung in Germany.
+There is also an exception for graduates of German schools abroad who wish to complete an Ausbildung in Germany.
 They may be granted a residence permit without the approval of the Federal Employment Agency.

-Can Non-EU Citizens Work After Ausbildung?
+Can Non-EU Citizens Work in Germany After Ausbildung?

-After you receive a job offer, a residence permit for work purposes can be obtained, this will allow you to stay and work in Germany long-term.
+After you receive a job offer, a residence permit for work purposes can be obtained; this will allow you to stay and work in Germany long-term.

 To find the best paid and suitable job, check how much you can earn in Germany with an Ausbildung education.

 - Health insurance for expats, employees, self-employed and freelancers

 - Liability insurance